 To help guide you to the right truck without breaking the bank, we’ve set a price cap of $25,000.
-In general, if you’re looking for a pickup at this price, your best bet is to set your sights on one of the lower trim levels, which will net you a simpler truck but probably a much newer and cleaner one.
-If you’re looking at top-dogs like the Ford F-150 King Ranch, RAM 1500 Laramie, or GMC Sierra Denali, the only ones you’ll find at this price are very old or very beat.
-Similarly, Heavy Duty models tend to be even pricier in all grades, but there are choices available.
+In general, if you’re looking for a pickup at this price, your best bet is to set your sights on one of the lower trim levels, which will net you a simpler truck but likely a much newer and cleaner one.
+Top trims and Heavy Duty models tend to be a bit pricier, but there are choices available in this price range with more miles.
+Buyers will pleased to learn that niceties like alloy wheels, heated and power-adjustable seats, and accessibility features such as Bluetooth, satellite radio, Apple CarPlay, and Android Auto can be found here, too.

 - 2012 to 2022 Chevrolet Colorado / GMC Canyon